sikaeducation/eslint-config/README.md

 // .eslintrc.js
 module.exports = {
   extends: [
-    "@sikaeducation/eslint-config",
-    "@sikaeducation/eslint-config/src/configs/jest",
+    "@sikaeducation",
+    "@sikaeducation/eslint-config/src/configs/vitest",
   ],
 };
 ```

-- If you use the formatting configuration, it should always be last (but use Prettier instead)
 - Integrate this with your editor's ESLint plugin for fix-on-save.
 Neovim's is part of `nvim-lsp-config`.
+If the app is `type: "module"`, use `.eslintrc.cjs`.

 ## Available Configs